MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/tai/index.md

 </security-constraint>

 <security-role id="SecurityRole_TAIUserRole">
-   <description>This is the role that MobileFirst OAuthTAI uses to protect the resource, and it is mandatory to map it to 'All Authenticated in Application' in WebSphere Application Server full profile and to 'ALL_AUTHENTICATED_USERS' in WebSphere Application Server Liberty.</description>
+   <description>This is the role that {{ site.data.keys.product }} OAuthTAI uses to protect the resource, and it is mandatory to map it to 'All Authenticated in Application' in WebSphere Application Server full profile and to 'ALL_AUTHENTICATED_USERS' in WebSphere Application Server Liberty.</description>
    <role-name>TAIUserRole</role-name>
 </security-role>
 ```